robik/ConsoleD/README.md

 ### License

- This library is licensed under public domain.
+ This library is licensed under MIT License.

 ### About

 ColorD is open-source, small library written in [D Programming Language](http://dlang.org) that helps you add color to your console output.
-Work on both Windows and Linux operating systems.
+Work on both Windows and Posix operating systems.

 ### Examples